RiccardoDjordjevic/Coffee_Forecasting/README.md

 ---

-Let me know if you'd like a separate section for Colab users or want to include sample outputs (like plots or metrics screenshots).
+Let me know if you'd like this tailored more for finance professionals or researchers.